 Importantly, smart contract attacks do not only lead to significant fund losses but also negatively affect the credibility of the protocol and the project team behind it, which may have an even more dramatic effect in the long run.

 Continue reading to learn about the most common smart contract vulnerabilities, illustrated with real-life examples.
-We will also discuss our approach to smart contract security and provide tips for smart contract audits, drawing from our experience with real-life projects, such as Prism and W3A.
+Our IT security audit team will also discuss our approach to smart contract security and provide tips for smart contract audits, drawing from our experience with real-life projects, such as Prism and W3A.

 Introduce yourself to our blockchain development service offerings.
 Let’s see how we can assist you